rightjs/rightjs-docs/docs/en/download.md

 By default RightJS comes with several plugins like advanced form handling, cookies and so on already baked in.
-You can switch things you don't use off and thus reduce the build size to 18k.
+You can switch things you don't use off and thus reduce the build size down to 18k.

 Furthermore, there are a number of plugins from the [RightJS Goods](/goods) project which can  be embedded into your build as well.